logzly. AI Marketing Toolbox

 Jordan

-Step 3: Teach the AI to Fill the Gaps
+Step 3: Teach the Smart Writer to Fill Gaps

-Feed the template into your AI writing assistant and ask it to generate a few variations.
+Feed the template into your writing assistant and ask for a few variations.
 Prompt example:

-Save the output in a separate column (Message1, Message2, Message3).
-Having multiple versions helps you avoid LinkedIn’s spam filters and keeps the outreach fresh.
+Save each version in its own column (Message1, Message2, Message3).
+Having multiple versions helps you sidestep LinkedIn’s spam filters and keeps the outreach fresh.

 Step 4: Set Up the Automation Flow

-Now we connect the dots.
+Now connect the dots.
 Below is a low‑code outline using Zapier:

 1. Trigger – New row added to Google Sheets (your CSV import).